 qualities can lead them to jump out of the tank.
 Tinfoils are a schooling fish

 and should be kept in groups of 6 or

 more.
-They eat flake foods, pellets, tubifex, vegetable matter, brine
+Feeding should consist of flake foods, pellets, tubifex, vegetable matter, brine

 shrimp and small fish.

 Tinfoils are often suggested as a dither fish used to reduce aggression among

 cichlids.
 Their speed continually brings them near cichlids, who chase

 them away.
 The cichlids concentrate on the Tinfoils and stop fighting